21 Sep Exercising after Breast Reduction

 Early Post-Surgery Exercises

 Once you’ve moved past the initial stages of recovery and have the go-ahead from Dr Guy, it’s time to gently reintroduce exercise into your daily routine.
-It’s important to start light to reduce risks while encouraging your body’s healing process.
+It’s important to start light to reduce risks while aiding your body’s healing process.
 Here are some low-impact exercises that can help you ease back into an active lifestyle.

 1. Breathing Exercises